hasanzaidi-lab/MarketingStuff/MarketReadinessREAMDE.md

 * Lead iOS Engineer with more than **10 years** experience building apps that are stable and easy to scale using **SOLID principles**

 * Specialized in working with complex systems, like **connected vehicles at Rivian**
-* Helped improve and modernize the Rivian mobile app
-* Fixed issues with **Bluetooth key exchanges** for car access
+* Helped improve and modernize the Rivian mobile app by fixing issues with **Bluetooth key exchanges** for car access

 * In my recent project with **Ally Bank** I used **Combine and MVVM** to biuld real time data features